FarronF/limerick-council-meetings/meetings/2018/06/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st may 2018.md

 significant stabilisation works carried out in recent years.
 Therefore, these two

-buildings are not currently available for letting in the short-term.--- 10
+buildings are not currently available for letting in the short-term.
+---
+10

 On the proposal of Councillor Butler seconded by Councillor Hourigan, Standing Orders were